ndleah/dvd-rental-marketing-analytics/1.-Data-Exploration/README.md

 Now that I've covered **part 1** of the data exploration before joining table.
 Phew!
 We nailed it guys.
 This was a super long process and it just feel like forever.
 But hold up, **there will more to come** :D ```*screaming in SQL*```

 For **part 2, 3** and **4**, I repeated each steps of the data exploration journey from **part 1**.
-However, in this document, let's end the section here because it's gonna be super long if I decided to list all the repeated steps here (Also, it's because I'm lazy...)
+However, in this document, let's end the section here because it's gonna be super long if I decided to list all the repeated steps here (Also because I'm lazy...)

 However, you can find all the code and answers for part 2, 3 and 4 within this folder as well: